-We attend meetings of local tenants/residents groups Staff at all levels regularly attend committee and public meetings of our current tenants and residents group to discuss issues of shared interest and concern.
+We attend meetings of local tenants/residents groups.
+Staff at all levels regularly attend committee and public meetings of our current tenants and residents group to discuss issues of shared interest and concern.
 We also attend and participate in their events.
+We were pleased to welcome a new Registered Tenants Organisation in December 2019, La Scala Tenants Association.